cugos/qgisworkshop_org/INSTALL_README.txt

  Click Next

- In the "Memory" dialog keep the default settings as is
+ In the "Memory" dialog change the default setting to 1GB

  Click Next